Hardmath123/hardmath123.github.io/content/socket-science.md

-`/index.html` is the path (the stuff you would type after `www.google.com` in the address bar), and `HTTP/1.1` is the protocol (you could, in theory, have another protocol running--HTTP 2.0 is being drafted as I write this).
+`/index.html` is the path (the stuff you would type after `www.google.com` in the address bar), and `HTTP/1.1` is the protocol (you could, in theory, have another protocol running---HTTP 2.0 is being drafted as I write this).

 Let's do it.
 Open up a shell and try `nc google.com 80`.
 You're now connected to Google.
 Try sending it `GET /index.html HTTP/1.1`.
 You'll need to hit